May 19, 2017

 ― Jean-Luc Godard

 What we have here is one of Godard's most vital films of the 1980s, if not his entire career.
-For it's the film where Godard stuck closest to his avowed subject: the cinema at work, unemployment, the human face.
-After seeing a cut of Godard's earlier Every Man for Himself a friend was happy but bemoaned to the director "Jean-Luc, when are you going to make a real movie?" ― this is his real movie.
-Jean-Pierre Léaud I say without hesitation gives his most intense and precise performance in this practically unseen made-for-TV movie based on a James Hadley Chase crime novel.
-The extent to which the pictureshot on broadcast videoshows its own cinematographer, here the great Caroline Champetier, in the process of working and suddenly as a fictional character, is unprecedented.
-The centerpiece of the movie and one of its Corinthian achievements comes when Leaud's character, having just endured and condemned the obligatory use of a stale text for purpose of screen tests, tells an aspiring actress "I'll give you a test, but first I must test humanity".
-There follows a 12-minute sequence of a large group of extras stepping in front of the camera one-by-one, as in a chain, and reciting, each with just a few words, and completely out of order, one long sentence from William Faulkner.
+For it's the film where Godard stuck closest to his avowed subject at hand: the cinema at work, unemployment, the human face.
+After seeing a cut of Godard's earlier Every Man for Himself a friend of the director was happy but bemoaned "Jean-Luc, when are you going to make a real movie?" ― this, one senses, was his reply (and forever au contraire, as an exercise for the small screen).
+Jean-Pierre Léaud, I say without hesitation, gives his greatest, most far ranging, intense and precise performance in this practically unseen made-for-TV movie based on a James Hadley Chase crime novel.
+The extent to which the picture, shot on broadcast video, shows its own cinematographer––the great Caroline Champetier––and its extras in the process of working and then suddenly as a fictional characters, then both, is unprecedented, as exhilarating as the science and comedy, commerce and art, literature and cinema, television and cinema at war here.
+The centerpiece of the movie, and one of its Corinthian achievements, comes when Leaud's character "Gaspard Bazin", having just endured and condemned the obligatory use of a stale text for the purpose of a screen test, tells an aspiring actress "I'll give you a test, but first I must test humanity".
+There follows a magnificent 12-minute sequence of a large group of extras, as if on a merry-go-round or giant film platter, stepping in front of the camera, one-by-one, as in a chain, and reciting, each with just a few words, and completely out of order, one long sentence from William Faulkner.
 Each utterance and all this humanity are "waves" the actress, and we, are asked to "recreate the ocean".
 The question remains: can we?
-(Andy Rector)

 *